farooquespacey/elearning-service-sboot/README.md

 Course --Bi(ManyToOne)-- Teacher
 Course --Bi(ManyToMany)-- Student

-1) For the first case, If CourseMaterial becomes the owning side then creation of course with course material require the following steps to save both: course.setTeacher(new Teacher(teacherId));
+1) For the first case, since Course and CourseMaterial has bi-directional relationship, creation of course with course material require the following steps to save both: course.setTeacher(new Teacher(teacherId));
 		course.getMaterial().setCourse(course); // additionally required
 		return courseService.createCourse(course);
-This 2nd line is not required when the Course becomes the owning side for this O2O relationships.
+This 2nd line is not required when the Course has uni-directional relationship with CourseMaterial.

 2) For the second case, if Teacher's courses are fetched with EAGER then the deletion of the course will not be removed from its persisted object.